 ✓ It's so spacious!
 Pardon my French but the old Pallasades looked like a bloody socialist parking lot.
-The new Grand Central is so bright and roomy you will never be forced to shuffle behind a crowd of fellow commuters again.
+The new Grand Central & New Street Station are so bright and roomy you will never be forced to shuffle behind a crowd of fellow commuters again.

 ✓ The roof is absolutely stunning - I mean, the roof is Grand Central.
 They obviously went for super modernist, one would say almost extraterrestrial which is always quite brave when it comes to frequently used spaces like this but I do have to say they nailed it.
 The roof of Grand Central rocks.